 A cult hobby, a serious sport, and possibly, a futuristic mode of city transport – electric skateboards are gaining momentum.
-Here’s how product designers are responding…
+Here’s 10 projects that show how product designers are responding.

 Louie eventually founded Exkate producing more than 1500 boards and filing over fifty patents for products including X24, which twenty years ago set skateboard enthusiasts back around $1,200.